 According to the European Court of Justice, the ruling that airline strikes are not extraordinary circumstances is retrospective.
-This means that flights affected by past strikes, as far back as three years ago, now qualify for compensation under EC 261.
-For example, flights affected by the Ryanair strikes of 2018 now qualify for compensation.
+This means that flights affected by past strikes, as far back as 3 years ago, now qualify for compensation under EC 261.

 Flight disruption due to airline strikes does happen, and it is your right to receive compensation if you are affected.
 AirHelp makes the process of claiming easy and stress-free.
 We handle all of the heavy lifting for you!

-AirHelp is one of the most successful flight compensation companies in the world, and has lawyers in over 30 countries, providing support to customers in 16 languages.
+AirHelp is the largest flight compensation company worldwide, with a network of lawyers in over 30 countries, providing support to customers in 17 languages.
 We have innovative technology to assess and pursue each claim, which allows us to work on your claim quickly and efficiently.

 Plus, we operate on a no win, no fee basis, eliminating the risk for you completely.
 So if you need help to get your flight compensation due to a strike, fill out our form today.